 The term “high burn rate” comes loaded with many implications.
 Many startup founders may leap to the conclusion that a high burn rate is a problem that needs fixing.
 However, a high burn rate only means that your company is burning through cash at an accelerated rate.
 Whether or not your unique burn rate is untenable is largely dependent on your specific circumstances.

 After all, cash spent on growth, marketing, sales, or talent acquisition is not necessarily a bad thing!
 It’s a balancing act that is difficult to get right.
-If you’re interested in learning more about what a high burn rate means for your startup, the experts at Founder’s CPA Group offer free consultations.
+If you’re interested in learning more about what a high burn rate means for your startup, the experts at Founder’s CPA offer free consultations.

-How Is Burn Rate Calculated?
+How is Burn Rate Calculated?

 - Net Burn Rate: the difference between monthly cash in and cash out.